 Twelve-hundred Army troops have teamed up with the U.S. Navy and Marines for an amphibious?

-Twelve-hundred Army troops have teamed up with the U.S. Navy and Marines for an amphibious landing exercise on the American West Coast at Camp Pendleton, California.
+Background: Twelve-hundred Army troops have teamed up with the U.S. Navy and Marines for an amphibious landing exercise on the American West Coast at Camp Pendleton, California.

 The battalion-sized assault, utilizing the latest in amphibious vehicles, a far cry from the original "ducks" of World War II.